What is Medical Malpractice?

 What Distinguishes Us From Other Firms That Handle Personal Injury Cases?

 Senior Partner Steven Heimberg is both a Doctor and a Lawyer.
 This provides numerous advantages, including:

 - Enhanced ability to retain and to prepare medical experts;

 - Superior ability to respond (particularly in trial) to unusual or doubtful positions taken by opposing medical experts.

 Making a Difference

-Heimberg Barr has among the top medical malpractice lawyers in Los Angeles and California.
+Heimberg Barr has among the top medical malpractice lawyers in California.
 They have led the fight to change the law in medical cases to make it more fair to the injured victims.
 Landmark changes in medical cases engineered by Heimberg Barr include:

 - Limiting the defendants eligible to benefit from MICRA*